China has become the third larger exporter of arms in the world, … Continue reading Signal: A View from China – its Rising Arms Exports

 As the noose seems to be slowly tightening around the Islamic State in Mesopotamia, it is even more important to consider the global dimension of the Khilafah.
 It is indeed likely that all geographical components will be used by the Islamic State in its will to counter-attack and survive.

 On 20 April 2015, the Chinese President Xi Jinping and Pakistani Prime Minister Nawaz Sharif announced a common plan for developing an economic and energy corridor linking the two countries through the development of gigantic infrastructures worth 46 billion dollars (Katharine Houreld, “China and Pakistan launch economic corridor plan worth 46 billion dollars”, … Continue reading China and the New Silk Road: The Pakistani Strategy

 Any civilian, military or factious leader in Afghanistan, could have written almost exactly the same after thirty-five years of war.
-And this war still goes on, but it now faces … Continue reading Afghanistan at a New Crossroad: Resource Curse or Asian integration?
+And this war still goes on, … Continue reading Afghanistan at a New Crossroad: Resource Curse or Asian integration?